DanielPerezPorras/DockerTemperatureAPIPractice/README.md

 # Docker Practical Exercise - Critical Software Development

-This repository was used for a Critical Software Development practice I did while studying at University of Málaga.
+This repository was used for a practical exercise for subject "Desarrollo de Software Crítico" (Critical Software Development) during my Software Engineering studies at University of Málaga.

 The project consists on a Java web application using the Spark framework to offer a simple service that allows creating and displaying temperatures on a graph.
 Data is stored on a Redis database.